 - The relationship involves emotional closeness more than just instruction

-Mentoring works best when it gives a child what every child deserves.
-It gives them a consistent, caring adult presence.
-Millions of Black children do not have this.
+Mentoring works best when it gives a child what every child deserves — a consistent, caring adult presence.
+Millions of Black children do not have it.

 Every dollar invested in quality mentoring returns between $3 and $18 in economic value over the lifetime of the mentored youth.